boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Also stop words, which are the words you don't index because they aren't that useful.
 There aren't really any stop words in code... well I guess maybe import statements?
 Things that would normally be stop words such as `for and or not` are actually pretty useful to search for.
 Also the repetition of patterns means you end up with enormous term lists for common terms.

 One way to get around the above is to index ngrams.
 This is how Google Code Search worked back in the day.
 However this technique has a few downsides.
 The first is you end up with really long posting lists.
-This also produces a lot of false positive matches which need to be filtered out.
+Usually compared to keywords its 4-5 times the number of keywords for ngrams of length 3.
+They also produce a lot of false positive matches which need to be filtered out.
 However the advantage is you can then use use those ngrams to provide some level of regular expression search on top which can be useful.

 Anyway in short, while sphinx/manticore or whatever you favorite choice is are excellent, I really want build my own index.
 Honestly mostly because of the technical challenge and how fun it should be.
 Secondly because I think I cam improve on how searchcode works with that deep level integration.
 Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days, and I doubt Google nor Microsoft are that interested in me personally) and this gets me close to living that dream.